-Definition: What is meant by an emergency exit
+Definition: What is meant by an emergency exit?

-Function and requirements for emergency exits
+Functions and requirements for emergency exits

 Emergency exits are intended to enable rapid self-rescue and, through clear guidance, trouble-free operation, and sufficient capacity, minimize the risk to occupants.
 This results in typical, general requirements: